 This text gives an overview of traditional bow types, with data on their performance.
 Modern bows using modern materials and compound construction are briefly mentioned, but not taken into account any further.
-Sporting, hunting and war bows are all listed, but the modern recreative archer will find most of them rather heavy.
+Sporting, hunting and war bows are all listed, though the modern recreative archer will find most of them rather heavy.

 The handbow is the oldest type of bow, known since prehistoric times.